 On the left bank of the Seine, the Latin Quarter is one of the oldest districts in the city and it gets its name from the language taught in schools here in the Middle Ages.

 The Latin quarter contains the Sorbonne University, which was founded in the 13th century.
 Another landmark is the Pantheon– a church that houses the remains of author Victor Hugo.
 You can take self-guided tours here

 There are some remains of the old defensive walls of Paris in the Latin Quarter, but it is also known for its lively atmosphere and narrow, cobbled streets, including Rue Mouffetard, which is a long road with lots of great places to eat.
 You can also find some quaint establishments, including the Shakespeare & Company bookshop, Odette cafe and Abbey bookshop.

 24. St Germain Des Pres

-Perhaps the philosophical heart of Paris is Saint-Germain-des-Prés, a left bank neighbourhood is located around Paris’s oldest church, Eglise de Saint-Germain-des-Prés (dating from the 6th century and once a crypt for the kings of France).
-The church contains the tomb of René Descartes, a 17th century philosopher, scientist and mathematician who has been called the ‘father of modern philosophy’.
+Perhaps the philosophical heart of Paris is Saint-Germain-des-Prés, a left-bank neighbourhood located around Paris’s oldest church, Eglise de Saint-Germain-des-Prés (dating from the 6th century and once a crypt for the kings of France).
+The church contains the tomb of René Descartes, a 17th-century philosopher, scientist and mathematician who has been called the ‘father of modern philosophy’.